 Second album, Butterfly Farm (April 1974), lacked the focus of their debut although it sold well.

 The two singles from the LP – Butterfly Farm (April) and Booze Blues (May) – were not successful.
 Follow-up single It’s All In Your Head also flopped

 Leaving Mushroom in 1974, Madder Lake were commissioned to write, record and perform a concept piece based around Aldous Huxley’s Brave New World.
-The project was to be funded by the Australian Broadcasting Corporation (ABC) but was shelved after two years of work.
+The project was to be funded by the Australian Broadcasting Commission (ABC) but was shelved after two years of work.